ANIMAL

 Stop Bulldozing the Tapanuli Orangutan!

-With their long, wavy hair, the orangutans in the forests of Tapanuli in North Sumatra, Indonesia, are strikingly different than their relatives elsewhere on Sumatra and on Borneo.
-The calls of the males could be mistaken for a human language.
+Sporting distinctive long, wavy hair, the orangutans of Tapanuli in North Sumatra, Indonesia, are remarkably different from their kin in other regions of Sumatra and on Borneo.
+The vocalizations of the males could easily be mistaken for a human dialect.

-This discovery shows us just how little we know about our closest relatives and how incomplete our understanding of biodiversity remains.
-Humans are driving other species to extinction faster than we can discover and document them.
-The Tapanuli orangutans will also face that fate if a massive hydropower project is realized in their habitat.
+This revelation only underscores how little we know about our nearest relatives and how incomplete our comprehension of biodiversity remains.
+Surprisingly, we are driving species towards extinction faster than we can uncover and document them.
+The Tapanuli orangutans could soon be added to that list if a gargantuan hydropower project proceeds within their habitat.

-800 individuals – the last of their kind – cling to survival in a forest south of Lake Toba.
-In Batang Toru Forest, the state-owned Chinese hydropower company Sinohydro wants to build a dam for a 510 MW power plant as part of China's Belt & Road mega-infrastructure initiative.
+A mere 800 individuals remain, these being the last of their kind, struggling for survival in the forest region south of Lake Toba.
+Within this same Batang Toru Forest, Sinohydro, a state-owned Chinese hydropower company, intends to build a dam for a 510 MW power plant as a part of China's ambitious Belt & Road mega-infrastructure initiative.